edi3/edi3-uml-profile/docs/index.md

 ### API Serialisation Note

 Only the `{id}` properties of the target class are embedded into the source schema.
-So, in the example above, `GET /TransportMovement would return all properties of `TransportMovement` and only the `Identification` and `Name` of the associated `TransportMeans` - because those are the properties with the UML 'isID' flag set.
+So, in the example above, `GET /TransportMovement` would return all properties of `TransportMovement` and only the `Identification` and `Name` of the associated `TransportMeans` - because those are the properties with the UML 'isID' flag set.
 The JSON API header would also carry a {link} element that holds the URL of the `Transportmeans` resource.
-Consumers that also want to know addiotnal properties of the `TransportMeans` such as `GrossWeight` would simply follow the link with a `GET /TrannsportMeans/{id}`
+Consumers that also want to know additional properties of the `TransportMeans` such as `GrossWeight` would simply follow the link with a `GET /TrannsportMeans/{id}`

 ## Relationship Class